-The Owner or the Owner's agent shall employ a licensed professional exp Building Standards Codes to verify and assure that all required work desc implemented in the project.
-The licensed professional, in collaboration with the owner and the design this checklist, sign and date Section 1 - Design Verification at the end of Prior to final inspection by the Building Department, the licensed profession and date Section 2 - Implementation Verification at the end of this checkles Building Inspector. ribed herein is proper professional shall initi of this checklist.
-Inal shall complete C ly planned and al Column 2 of olumn 3 and sign Column 2 Column 3 MANDATORY FEATURE OR MEASURE Project Requirements Verification CHAPTER 5 - NONRESIDENTIAL MANDATORY MEASURES General Requirements The project meets all the requirements of Divisions 5.101 through 5.508.
+- 1. The Owner or the Owner's agent shall employ a licensed professional experienced with the 2022 California Green Building Standards Codes to verify and assure that all required work described herein is properly planned and implemented in the project. - 2.
+The licensed professional, in collaboration with the owner and the design professional shall initial Column 2 of this checklist, sign and date Section 1 Design Verification at the end of this checklist. - Prior to final inspection by the Building Department, the licensed professional shall complete Column 3 and sign and date Section 2 - Implementation Verification at the end of this checklist and submit the completed form to the Building Inspector.

+MANDATORY FEATURE OR MEASURE Column 2 Project Requirements Column 3 Verification CHAPTER 5 - NONRESIDENTIAL MANDATORY MEASURES General Requirements The project meets all the requirements of Divisions 5.101 through 5.508.
 Division 5.1 PLANNING AND DESIGN Planning and Design - Site Development 5.106.1 Storm water pollution prevention.
 For projects of one acre or less, develop a Storm Water Pollution Prevention Plan (SWPPP) that has been designed, specific to its site, conforming to the State Storm water NPDES Construction Permit or local ordinance, whichever is stricter, as is required for projects over one acre.
 The plan should cover prevention of soil loss by storm water run-off and/or wind erosion, of sedimentation and/or of dust/particulate matter air pollution.